chains-project/bacardi/results/results_baseline_api_diff_cot/gpt-4o-mini/f6659d758a437f8b676481fe70671a68a6ee1cde/patches/patch1/responses/AbstractTest.java_response.txt

     public <T extends MockBaseEntity> T createMockEntity(Class<T> clazz, String path) {
         final LoaderOptions loadingConfig = new LoaderOptions();
-        // Removed TrustedTagInspector as it is no longer available in the new API
+        // Removed TrustedTagInspector as it has been removed from the API

         final Representer representer = new Representer(new DumperOptions());
         final Tag zoneIdTag = new Tag("!ZoneId");